Felipe bought a new suit that he thinks will get him more compliments in the office than his old suit.

-He randomized $60$ workdays between a treatment group and a control group.
-On each day from the treatment group he put up the new sign, and on each day from the control group he put up the old sign.
+He randomized $50$ workdays between a treatment group and a control group.
+On each day from the treatment group he wore his new suit, and on each day from the control group he wore his old suit.

-The results of the experiment showed that the mean number of bottles sold under the new sign is $12$ more than the mean number of bottles sold under the old sign.
-To test whether the results could be explained by random chance, Keita created the table below, which summarizes the results of $1000$ re-randomizations of the data (with differences between means rounded to the nearest $2$ bottles).
+The results of the experiment showed that the median number of compliments he got for wearing the new suit is $1.5$ greater than the median number of compliments he got for wearing the old suit.
+To test whether the results could be explained by random chance, Felipe created the table below, which summarizes the results of $1000$ re-randomizations of the data (with differences between medians rounded to the nearest $0.5$ compliments).

-**According to the simulations, what is the probability of the treatment group's mean being higher than the control group's mean by $12$ bottles or more?**
+**According to the simulations, what is the probability of the treatment group's median being higher than the control group's median by $1.5$ compliments or more?**

 $\qquad$[[☃ input-number 1]]